geraldbaeck/eve.baeck.at/_posts/2011-12-30-A-guide-to-BNI-Bombers.md

 CPU Management
 Power Grid Management

-I highly reccomend going for Torpedo Specialization IV to be ablte to fit Torpedo Launcher II because they simply do more DPS and the T2 ammo is cheaper.
+I highly recommend going for Torpedo Specialization IV to be able to fit Torpedo Launcher II because they simply do more DPS and the T2 ammo is cheaper.
 After that you should go for the missile support skills to V.

-There is some debate about what's the best stelath bomber.
-I personally can fly all four of them, but i prefer to use the hound, because of it's versatility, but honestly there is no really bad choice here, so fly what ever racial stealth bomber you like and can fit.
+There is some debate about what's the best stealth bomber.
+I can fly all four of them, but i prefer to use the hound, because of it's versatility, but honestly there is no really bad choice here, so fly what ever racial stealth bomber you like and can fit.

 ## Different types of running stealth bombers

-Before I got into bombers I thought there is only one way to use a stealth bomber whic is launching a bomb toward a target and get the hell out.
+Before I got into bombers I thought there is only one way to use a stealth bomber which is launching a bomb toward a target and get the hell out.
 Of course I am newb and di not know better it turns out there are at least three different uses cases for stealth bombers.

 ### The Siege Bomber